Duncan-Nyatundo/danyatundo.github.io/index.md

 ---

 ## 🧠 Summary
-Motivated and detail-oriented Ethical Hacker with a strong foundation in cybersecurity principles and hands-on experience in Ethical Hacker.
+Motivated and detail-oriented Ethical Hacker with a strong foundation in cybersecurity principles and hands-on experience in Ethical Hacking.
 Seeking to leverage skills in vulnerability assessment and security testing to contribute to a dynamic cybersecurity team.

 ---